This document provides frequently asked questions and answers about the Intershop Commerce Platform.

 To enable the import or export of data from an SFTP-based transfer server or service to the Intershop application server and vice versa:

 |Remote Location||/home||Subdirectories can be created later if necessary.|

 |Pass phrase||The pass phrase is not used, but a required field when you use the web form, so it is necessary to type in anything.|

 |Key File Path||/home/intershop/.ssh/id_rsa|

-Customer is responsible for (external) domains and related DNS configuration for example for ICM/PWA Storefront.
-Therefore customer needs to provide corresponding SSL/TLS certificate(s) for each desired domain, e.g., one per ICM cluster or multiple ones per ICM cluster in case of different channels made available under different domains, see below.
+The customer is responsible for (external) domains and related DNS configuration for example for ICM/PWA Storefront.
+Therefore the customer needs to provide corresponding SSL/TLS certificate(s) for each desired domain, e.g., one per ICM cluster or multiple ones per ICM cluster in case of different channels made available under different domains, see below.

-Customer needs to provide additional domains.
-Only live (LV) clusters use PWA, edit (ED) cluster usually do not need PWA as a main purpose is to perform and check content changes.
-PWA domains could be seperated by channels (channel specific) as well.
+The customer needs to provide additional domains.
+Only live (LV) clusters use PWA, edit (ED) cluster usually do not need PWA as the main purpose is to perform and check content changes.
+PWA domains could be separated by channels (channel specific) as well.
 Therefore at least three (3) domains are needed, for example: